jackneonatom/ECSE3038_lab4/README.md

 The API can be used to integrate tank and profile management functionality into web or mobile applications.

 ## Two Truths and a Lie
-1. I have been to Antarctica.
+1. I cannot swim
-2. I have climbed Mount Everest.
+2. I use three phones everyday
-3. I have swum with sharks in the Great Barrier Reef.
+3. I dont hate anyone

 Can you guess which one is the lie?